The Excalibur Alternative: Literary significance and reception

+The book was reviewed for the Polish fanzine Esensja by Beatrycze Nowicka.

 The premise of The Excalibur Alternative bears marked similarity to Poul Anderson's popular 1960 novel The High Crusade.

 Allusions to actual history, geography and current science

 David Weber says, "I'd say that I come from a historian's perspective on all of the science fiction that I write."
 However, he admits that he "cheated" while writing The Excalibur Alternative when it came time to write actual historical fiction:

 I started out before the Battle of Crécy and the Battle of Agincourt, but then I took them out of that matrix.
 And so I took an historical entity in the form of the English troops and threw it into a science fiction environment.
 By the time I brought them back to Earth, Earth had been developing long enough the Earth was a science-fiction environment, as well.
 So it's not like 1633 or 1632 would have been.